ravularajavardhan96/Durbhasi-gurukulam/README.md

 npm run build

-⚠On Windows, you may see a warning about chmod.
+On Windows, you may see a warning about chmod.
 This can be ignored; the server will still work fine.

 4. Run the server
 node build/index.js